Lavitah Mountain

-Lavitah Mountain, is a 1699 m mountain in the Miscinchinka Ranges of the Hart Ranges in the Northern Rocky Mountains.
+Lavitah Mountain is a 1699 m mountain in the Miscinchinka Ranges of the Hart Ranges in the Northern Rocky Mountains.

+The naming is generally unknown, although records indicate that it was established by a government forest Ranger based at Summit Lake, BC in 1957.

 Several recreational projects have been proposed for the mountain, none of which have moved forward past very preliminary studies.
-A private, members only ski area was first proposed in the mid-2000's followed by the Pine Pass Mountain Top Community, a four-season resort studied in 2012.
+A private, members only ski area was first proposed in the mid-2000s followed by the Pine Pass Mountain Top Community, a four-season resort studied in 2012.
 The 2018 District of Mackenzie Recreation Trails Master Plan identified the mountain as a potential backcountry ski area.

 In 2012 the mountain was also studied as a potential location for a wind farm project, although further development has yet to occur.

+In 2022 the Prince George Backcountry Ski Society submitted an application to develop a ski touring cabin near the mountain.
+The 6-8 person A-frame cabin is proposed on the northside of the mountain in the Honeymoon Creek watershed.
+The cabin trailhead would begin at Highway 97, near the Honeymoon Creek highway maintenance yard and be approximately 5.6 km in length.